DiegoRodasRodriguez/PMTs_signal_analysis/README.md

 This repository contains 6 folders, each one contains a feature for the analysis of the PMTs signals obtained.
 Inside every folder there is a README file that datails the steps and speciffications to proper run the scripts in your computer.

-* Analysis scripts: there are 3 scripts aiming to analyze the PMTs data.
+* Analysis scripts: there are 3 scripts that perform the PMTs signal analysis.
   - 1PM_analysis
   - 4PM_analysis
   - SinglePhoton_analysis